EPatha/To_Do_list/README.md

 # Voice-Enabled Todo List Application

 ## Overview
 A modern Todo List application with voice input capability, developed by Ephesians Prismaranatha.
-This application allows users to manage their tasks through both traditional text input and voice commands.
+This application allows users to manage their tasks through both traditional text input and voice commands..

 ## Features
 - ✅ Create new tasks using voice commands or text input